RedHatInsights/cloud-services-config/README.md

 #### permissions.args

 If the `permissions.method` requires some arguments in order to properly work, this is how to pass them to it: an array of items.

+#### permissions.apps

+If you want to control visibility for multiple navigation items you can specify one permission per entry and list which apps from `frontend.sub_apps` should be checked.

 ## Akamai API Access